Knexischief/Airbyte-Metabase/README.md

 3. On the top right corner, you will see share
 4. Click on share and paste your service account email.
 Make sure you give it an editor access.

-### Now that you have your authentication key, lets go back to Airbyte to connect your *Google sheet*;
+### Now that you have your authentication key, go back to Airbyte to connect your *Google sheet*;
-* On the Airbyte platform, click on connections
+* On the Airbyte platform, click connections
-* At the top right corner, click on new connection
+* At the top right corner, click new connection
 * Set up new source
 * Search for google sheet
-* For Source name, enter a name to help you identify this source; In this case, "Google sheet"
+* For Source name, enter a name to help you identify this source; In this case, **Google sheet**
-* Under authentication, click on the dropdown to select "Service account key authentication"
+* Under authentication, click on the dropdown to select **Service account key authentication**
 * Go to your downloads and open the key that you downloaded whilst creating your service account key, copy it and paste it under **service account information**
 * For **Spreadsheet Link**, enter the link to the Google spreadsheet.
 To get the link, go to the Google spreadsheet you want to sync, click *Share* in the top right corner, and click **Copy Link**.
 * (Optional) You may enable the option to Convert Column Names to SQL-Compliant Format.
 Enabling this option will allow the connector to convert column names to a standardized, SQL-friendly format.
 For example, a column name of Café Earnings 2022 will be converted to cafe_earnings_2022.
 We recommend enabling this option if your target destination is SQL-based (ie Postgres, MySQL).
 Set to false by default